TamaGON Mold insulation system

 Ministry of the Environment: Promoting efforts in line with the guidelines for reducing greenhouse gas emissions - Small and medium-sized business version

-Achieving carbon neutrality requires decarbonization efforts.
-In recent years, interest in the importance of this has been growing, and the percentage of companies and organizations actually taking action is increasing year by year.
+Achieving carbon neutrality requires proactive efforts toward decarbonization.
+In recent years, awareness of its importance has grown, and the number of companies and organizations taking concrete action has steadily increased.

 Ministry of Economy, Trade and Industry, Small and Medium Enterprise Agency: 2024 White Paper on Small and Medium Enterprises (Part 1, Chapter 4, Section 5)